Formula 1: How did tiny Finland become an F1 giant?

 Reigning world champion Nico Rosberg certainly seems to think so, if this tweet from last year is anything to go by.

-For anyone wondering, Rosberg - son of Keke - does not make this feature as he was born in Germany, has a German mother and raced under the German flag.
+For anyone wondering, Rosberg - son of Keke - does not make this feature as he was born in Germany, has a German mother and raced under the German flag in F1.

 So there.